nbhr/pycalib/README.md

       3. Vectorize the computation with `numpy`, i.e., no for-loops in the objective function.
          * or use [`numba`](https://numba.pydata.org/) (e.g. `@numba.jit`)
       4. If the system is sparse, use `jac_sparsity` option.
 It makes the optimization much faster even without analitical Jacobian.
       5. Implement the analytical Jacobian.
-You may want to use [maxima](http://wxmaxima-developers.github.io/wxmaxima/) to automate the calculation, or you may use JAX or other autodiff solutions for this.
+You may want to use [maxima](http://wxmaxima-developers.github.io/wxmaxima/) to automate the calculation, or you may use [JAX](https://github.com/google/jax) or other autodiff solutions for this.
-      6. Reimplement in C++ with [ceres-solver](http://ceres-solver.org/) if the computation speed is really important.
+      6. Reimplement in C++ with [ceres-solver](http://ceres-solver.org/) or [sba](http://users.ics.forth.gr/~lourakis/sba/) if the computation speed is really important.